-> As a result of this, banks will frequently secure a UCC blanket lienin the event that they do give your business a loan.
-A UCC blanket lien is a notification which is included with your credit report.
+As a result of this, banks will frequently secure a UCC blanket lien in the event that they do give your business a loan.
+A UCC blanket lien is a notification which is on with your credit report.

-> Plus, many of these loans will also necessitate personal guarantees.
+Plus, many of these loans will also necessitate personal guarantees.

 How to Get Business Loans: What is an Unsecured Business Loan?